 - 1. Recording form for reporting concerns. - 2.
 Induction checklist for staff and Volunteers. - 3.
 Local Safeguarding Procedures. - 4.
-Advice for schools, colleges and alternative education providers where there are concerns about an adult who works within a setting. - 5.
-Arrangements for Safeguarding and Child Protection during COVID19
+Advice for schools, colleges and alternative education providers where there are concerns about an adult who works within a setting.

 1. PURPOSE AND AIMS